About the Centre Block project

 Public programming continues

-Although the Centre Block is closed, you can take a virtual tour or book in-person guided tours of the Senate of Canada Building and the West Block, the interim location of the House of Commons Chamber.
+Although the Centre Block is closed, you can take a virtual tour or book in-person guided tours of the Senate of Canada Building and the West Block.

 Guided tours of Parliament